§ Sector — Labeling

 § Compliance

-Labelling accessibility: requirements and best practices
+Labeling accessibility: requirements and best practices

-Accessible labelling helps more people understand product information on equal terms.
+Accessible labeling helps more people understand product information on equal terms.
 NaviLens adds an accessible digital layer to the pack to expand ingredients, allergens, instructions and warnings, without replacing the mandatory information that must appear on the packaging.

 § FAQ

-Frequently asked questions about accessible labelling
+Frequently asked questions about accessible labeling

 § Let's talk